 Schott has spent several years as a School Resource Officer (SRO) at Lincoln Middle School in La Crosse, Wisconsin.
-She describes the school as a “little city,” where she walks the halls and makes many positive contacts in a day, while she attempts to get to know as many kids as possible.
+She describes the school as a “little city,” where she walks the halls and makes many positive contacts in a day, while she gets to know as many kids as possible.

-“I have given presentations on inappropriate touching and ‘sexting’.”
+“I have given presentations on inappropriate touching and sexting.”
 This, as we sadly now know, is the current practice of kids sending nude and semi-nude photos of themselves from cell phone to cell phone.
 Many kids do not know that when they send a nude picture of themselves over the internet that they can be charged with distributing child pornography,” explained Officer Schott.

-Real Police Work
+3. school resource officers conduct Real Police Work

 Officer Schott says that some people think that being an SRO “is not real police work.”
-She has found this opinion to be untrue.
+She has found this to be untrue.
 She explained that schools are like “little cities.”
-The halls and lots are her streets and she has had to break up fights, investigate crimes, and respond to incidents where an officer is needed; much like working as a patrol officer.
+The halls and lots are her streets and she has had to break up fights, investigate crimes and respond to incidents where an officer is needed; much like working as a patrol officer.
 She also has been able to address the root problems of kids at a critical age, when they are “apt to listen,” as she puts it.